mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     }
     ```

+2. Implementing the `org.springframework.beans.factory.InitializingBean` interface and providing an implementation for the method `afterPropertiesSet()` (**not recommended !!!**, since it couples the application code with Spring infrastructure).

-4. The equivalent of the `init-method` attribute when using **Java Configuration** `@Bean(initMethod="...")`
+3. initialization method specified within the bean configuration file is invoked.
+The equivalent of the `init-method` attribute when using **Java Configuration** `@Bean(initMethod="...")`

 ![IMAGE](https://i.loli.net/2019/05/13/5cd92794f0ebc77453.jpg)

-## What is a destroy method, how is it declared and when is it called?
+### What is a destroy method, how is it declared and when is it called?
+The destroy method is invoked just before the end of a bean's lifetime.

+- **singletonscoped beans** are invoked at the shutdown of the whole Spring Container.
+- The destroy methods of **request‐scoped beans** are invoked at the end of the current web request, and
+- the destroy methods of **session‐scoped beans** are invoked at HTTP session timeout or invalidation.
+- **Prototype‐scoped beans** are not tracked after their instantiation; therefore, their destroy methods **cannot be invoked**.

 A destroy method will be invoked when the application context is about to close.
-In the order, different ways to declare:
-1. Implementing the `DisposableBean` interface and implementing the `destroy()` method in the bean class.(not recommanded, coupling with Spring)
-2. `@PreDestroy` annotation.
-3. `destroyMethod` element of the @Bean annotation.

-## Consider how you enable JSR-250 annotations like @PostConstruct and @PreDestroy?
+#### Consider how you enable JSR-250 annotations like @PostConstruct and @PreDestroy?
 When/how will they get called?

 When a Spring App uses **annotation-based configuration**, a default `CommonAnnotationBeanPostProcessor` is automatically registered in the application context and **no additional configuration is necessary** to enable `@PostConstruct` and `@PreDestroy`.

+`JSR-250` includes `@PostConstruct` and `@PreDestroy`.

+Destroy methods are called in the order:

+1. `@PreDestroy` annotation.
+2. `destroy()` as defined by the DisposableBean callback interface(not recommanded, coupling with Spring)
+3. `destroy Method` element of the @Bean annotation.

-## How else can you define an initialization or destruction method for a Spring bean?
+#### How else can you define an initialization or destruction method for a Spring bean?

 Three ways to initialize and three ways of destruction.
-See above.
+Details see above.
+1. JSR-250: @PostConstruct, @PreDestroy
+2. InitializingBean and DisposableBean methods
+3. Bean init and destroy methods

 ## What does component-scanning do?